engincetin/debid/content/pages/index.md

       DEBID is preparing to build its own ecosystem with **DBID** token, contact us for your early investment and cooperation requests.
     actions:
-      - label: get in touch
+      - label: Get in touch
         url: '#'
         style: secondary
         has_icon: false